hoylabs/OpenDTU-OnBattery-docs/docs/firmware/mqtt_topics.md

   afterwards the Power Limiter stops operating, as if it was disabled in the web application.
 Note that this means that the inverter can start producing power if the web application or an MQTT topic is used to control it.
-* **2** - Unconditional Full Solar-Passthrough: The power limit is set such that all available solar power is fed into the home, irrespective of grid consumption.
-Essentially, the inverter mimics the behavior of a traditional, non-smart inverter.
-Depending on your configuration, the inverter's limit is set to the following:
+* **2** - Unconditional Full Solar-Passthrough: The power limits are set such that all available solar power is fed into the home, irrespective of grid consumption.
+Essentially, the inverters mimic the behavior of traditional, non-smart inverters.
+Depending on your configuration, the inverters' limits are set to the following:
-    1. **Inverter is powered by a battery**: The inverter's limit is set to the solar power output (VE.Direct interface), adjusted for efficiency, such that no energy from the battery is consumed.
-Note that if VE.Direct is disabled or the data is outdated, the inverter is shut down instead.
+    1. **Battery-powered inverters**: The inverters' limits are set to match the solar power output (VE.Direct interface), adjusted for efficiency, such that no energy from the battery is consumed.
+Note that if VE.Direct is disabled or the data is outdated, the inverters are shut down instead.
 This mode can be particularly useful in scenarios where solar power is better stored elsewhere, such as in an electric car.
-    2. **Inverter is powered by solar modules**: The inverter's limit is set to the upper limit configured in the DPL settings (starting from release 2024.05.03).
+    2. **Solar-powered inverters**: The inverters' limits are set to the respective upper limit configured in the DPL settings (starting from release 2024.05.03).

 ### Timeout Counter

 !!!note "Availability"
     Starting from release 2024.05.03.

-The DPL counts the amount of times an attempt to configure the inverter to a particular state times out.
+The DPL counts the amount of times an attempt to configure an inverter to a particular state times out.
 This counter is used to decide to sent an inverter restart command, hoping to "revive" the inverter.
 If the counter keeps increasing even after multiple restart commands have been issued, the ESP